Should You Get A Diesel Pusher Motorhome?

 If you are planning to downsize and go traveling full-time, a diesel pusher motorhome will give you all the space and amenities you need to live comfortably.
 It will also give you the power (and the brakes) you’ll need to have when towing a vehicle and crossing the mountains.

 It can sometimes be hard to find a campsite that accommodates the size of a big RV.
-Use an RV-safe GPS like the RV LIFE App and check RV LIFE Campground Reviews to learn whether or not a campground will be able to accommodate your RV.
+Use an RV-safe GPS like the RV LIFE App and check RV LIFE Campgrounds to learn whether or not a campground will be able to accommodate your RV.

 - The Ongoing Battle of Gas vs Diesel RVs